Millionaire Pontoon

 |---|---|---|

-| Pontoon | 2:1 | Ace plus a 10-value card dealt. |
+| Pontoon | 2:1 | Ace plus a 10-value card on the deal. |

 | Five Card Trick | 2:1 | Five cards totalling 21 or less. |